 I thought it worth revisiting Velocity’s excellent and very useful ‘Family Pooling’ feature given how much benefit it can offer to couples and families trying to build their points and status balances.
 Family Pooling is unique to Virgin Australia and is designed to get your whole family loyal to the airline, by allowing frequent flyers in the same household to link accounts to collect and combine points and status credits between family members.

 The head of household manages the points and earns the full status credits of the family group, allowing them to earn Velocity status much faster.
 There are also ‘Family Transfers’, which allow on-demand transfers of Velocity points only between Velocity accounts.

 It’s not complex to set up in either case, and this guide runs through how to do both and some of the example uses and benefits.

 Family pooling is set up with a beneficiary (the person who will receiving points and status) and contributors (those who will be adding their points and status), with the beneficiary most often being the one who does the most travelling.

 Using Family Pooling to combine points balances

-First you must indicate who will be the beneficiary and appoint the contributor accounts of each family member, by selecting ‘Set up Family Pooling’ from the left hand navigation of the Velocity website once logged in.
+To get Family Pooling set up first you must indicate who will be the beneficiary of the pool, and appoint the contributor accounts of each family member, by selecting ‘Set up Family Pooling’ from the left hand navigation of the Velocity website once logged in.